-Battery-powered Tracker Guide UK 2025: How Wireless GPS Trackers Work, Who They’re For, and a Practical Look at Meta Trak Pulsar
+Battery-Powered Tracker Guide UK 2026: How Wireless GPS Trackers Work, Who They're For, and a Practical Look at Meta Trak Pulsar

 If you want reliable location updates without touching your vehicle’s wiring, a battery-powered tracker is the simplest way to monitor cars, caravans, trailers, horseboxes, plant, and other assets.
 This in-depth guide explains how wireless GPS trackers work, who they are right for, how to set realistic battery life expectations, and how to configure update schedules for the best balance of performance and longevity.
 We also take a practical look at Meta Trak Pulsar, a compact wireless tracker that is easy to hide, simple to set up, and designed for vehicles and non-powered assets.
 If you are looking for a small tracker for vehicle security that is discreet, waterproof, and offers long battery life GPS tracking, this guide will help you choose well.